axtk/axtk.github.io/x/ssd.md

                 📁 middleware
                 📄 index.ts // exports Express Router (or similar)
             📁 ui
-                📁 [feature-name] // start with "app" or skip in the beginning 📁 const
+                📁 [feature-name] // can be "app" or skipped in the beginning 📁 const
                     📁 utils
                     📁 types